 Just finished up a new poster for the KU Wind Ensemble for an upcoming concert featuring a Civil War-inspired piece by Jim Barnes titled Symphonic Requiem.
-The type at the top is fairly simple, this site but I liked how it turned out.
+The type at the top is fairly simple, but I liked how it turned out.
 I’ll have to remember that combination in the future.

 I took a trip out to Baldwin, buy more about KS last weekend and took a few photos on the historic Midland Railway.
 It was a really fun experience and this time of year is beautiful in Kansas.
 The leaves are just changing and the fields are being plowed, so a ride in an open-air train car is very relaxing.
 They have several vintage cars from the 1930s-1960s and they are really fun to walk through.
 I’ll have to try and make it back there and shoot some more photos sometime soon.